microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 # Scenario Description

 In this scenario will be AdmPwd.E deployed.
-Its just LAPS on steroids, extended with Password Decryption Service.
-So all secrets are encrypted in Active Directory and all password requests are logged.
+Its just LAPS on steroids, with many additional features, and architecture extended with Password Decryption Service (PDS).
+So all passwords can be stored encrypted in Active Directory and all password requests are logged.

 The complete documentation and operation guide is available here: http://admpwd.com/documentation/